ippontech/blog-usa/posts/hey-this-looks-familiar-front-end-development-for-back-end-engineers.md

 ## Data Binding

 if we're storing data in a component with the intent of rendering it, then we normally want to update the view whenever that data changes.
 When it happens automatically, this update of the view triggered by an change of the linked data is called _data binding_.
 We have not explicitly added anything to our app to enable data binding between our state `model` and our innerHTML, and it is not something we get for free from `HTMLElement`.
 We can demonstrate that we don't have data binding by programmatically changing the state and observing the results.
 Recall that the `connectedCallback` can be used to add code that we want to run when our custom element is attached to the DOM.
-Let's use that method to add a timeout:
+Let's use that function to add a timeout:

 ``` js
 connectedCallback() {